Greyvar/greyvar.github.io/README.md

 # Greyvar

-Greyvar is a game that is in development.
-Here's what it currently has;
+Greyvar is a casual pace multiplayer co-op puzzle game.
+Weird and wonderful worlds of puzzles that include quests, logic puzzles, tower defence, building, farming, and exploration in a 8-bit art style.

+## In development

+**__Development / Design__** &raquo; Alpha testing &raquo; Beta testing &raquo; Release

+Here's a few bits and pieces about the game;

 * **8-Bit art style** - because 8-bit is awesome
 * **Multiplayer** - Online/LAN and Local shared-screen